GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 </p>

 <p align="justify">
 Note: As understood by the <code>milestone-3</code> requirements, only LightGBM should be implemented from this milestone onwards.
-However, due to curiousity, the intial attempt to complete <code>milestone-3</code> including optimizing XGBoost along with LightGBM.
+However, due to curiousity, the intial attempt to complete <code>milestone-3</code> included optimizing XGBoost along with LightGBM.
 Interestingly enough, it was found that after evaluating the comparisons of $CV$, $R^2$, and $RMSE$ scores for both models, XGBoost, or more specifically <code>XGBRegressor</code>, had performed better than <code>LGBMRegresor</code>, where the LightGBM had initially performed better than XGBoost as baseline models.
 Another way to put it is that prior to tuning, the LightGBM model performed better, but after tuning XGBoost had shown better results in overall scores.
 </p>

 ## Tuned Model Training, Evaluation, and Predictions